19 Must-Have Skills to Be a Proofreader

 19) Some Money Management and Marketing Skills (Freelance Proofreaders Only)

-As a freelancer, you’ll be required to keep track of your income and business expenses for tax purposes and prepare your taxes.
+As a freelancer, you’ll need to keep track of your business’s income and expenses and prepare your taxes.

 Knowing how to market yourself (whether through social media platforms, cold emailing, or distributing business cards) is also a necessary skill.